FOR STUDENTS WITH DISABILITIES

-In keeping with the central tenet of its mission—commitment to service—Life Chiropractic College West (Life West) is dedicated to the full access and inclusion of all students in its program.
-The Disability Services Coordinator (DSC) is the primary provider for support programs and services facilitating equal educational opportunities for students with disabilities pursuant to Section 504 of the Rehabilitation Act of 1973 (504), and the Americans with Disabilities Act of 1990 (ADA, as amended 2008).
+In keeping with the central tenet of its mission—commitment to service—Life Chiropractic College West (Life West) is dedicated to the full access and inclusion of all students.
+The Manager of the Academic Success Center serves as the Accessibility Services and ADA/504 Coordinator, and is the primary provider for support programs and services facilitating equal educational opportunities for students with disabilities pursuant to Section 504 of the Rehabilitation Act of 1973 (504), and the Americans with Disabilities Act of 1990 (ADA, as amended 2008).

-At the postsecondary level, it is the student’s responsibility to make his or her disabling condition known and to assist in identifying reasonable academic adjustments (aka accommodations).
+At the postsecondary level, it is the student’s responsibility to make their disabling condition known and to assist in identifying reasonable academic adjustments (aka accommodations).
 Life West seeks to accommodate students with disabilities on an individual basis.
 The goal of providing accommodations, auxiliary aids and services is to minimize the effects of the disability on the educational process.
-The student with a disability has the opportunity to acquire information and to be evaluated in a way that allows the student to demonstrate fully his/her knowledge of the subject.
+The student with a disability has the opportunity to acquire information and to be evaluated in a way that allows the student to demonstrate fully their knowledge of the subject.

 Students with disabilities are not required to participate in the disability services program.
-However, students requesting accommodations must register with the DSC by providing appropriate disability documentation.
-The DSC will review the documentation and determine eligibility for accommodations based on the Association for Higher Education for Disability (AHEAD) Professional Association’s Guidelines: Supporting Accommodation Requests: Guidance on Documentation.
+However, students requesting accommodations must register with the Manager of the Academic Success Center by providing appropriate disability documentation.
+The Manager of the Academic Success Center will review the documentation and determine eligibility for accommodations based on the Association for Higher Education for Disability (AHEAD) Professional Association’s Guidelines: Supporting Accommodation Requests: Guidance on Documentation.

-Upon acceptance of the disability documentation, the DSC will confirm eligibility with the student and arrange to meet regarding reasonable accommodations.
-The DSC will then recommend accommodations to the Vice President of Academic Affairs (VPAA).
-Once approved, the VPAA will issue an “Accommodation Letter” specifying the accommodation(s) to which the student is entitled.
-An electronic copy of the letter is provided to the student, who is then responsible for delivering the letter via e-mail to instructors of his/her choosing thereby activating accommodations.
+Upon acceptance of the disability documentation, the Manager of the Academic Success Center will confirm eligibility with the student and arrange to meet regarding reasonable accommodations.
+The Manager of the Academic Success Center will then recommend accommodations to the Provost.
+Once approved, the Manager of the Academic Success Center will issue an “Accommodation Letter” specifying the accommodation(s) to which the student is entitled.
+An electronic copy of the letter is provided to the student, who is then responsible for delivering the letter via e-mail to instructors of their choosing thereby activating accommodations.

 Accommodations available to students with documented disabilities include, but are not limited to: